ladio1z/WireGuard-VPN-Config-Guide/Install&Config - WireGuard VPN Protocol.md

     ```

-           # After the Installation and Configuration at the Client side
+           # After the Installation and Configuration at the WG Client side
-                 # we update the Network Interface at the Server side
+                 # we update the Network Interface at the WG Server side
-                     # with below details for each peer(client)
+                     # with below details for each peer(WG client)
     ```
     [Peer]
            # A public key of the Client1 ( cat /etc/wireguard/publickey )